NirAharon1/NirAharon1/README.md

 <!--![add bannre discription](https://add banner.jpg)-->

 # Nir aharon
-I'm Nir from Israel, and this is my portfolio of me as data analyst and python developer
+I'm Nir from Israel, and this is my portfolio of me as data analyst and Business Intelligence Analyst

 ## Skills and Experience

+* Python is my favorite programming languages
 * I'm Fully proficient in SQL
-* Python is my best tools
+* Tableau is my first choice for data visualization
-* I try to gain more experience with Tableau
-* and improve my knowledge in deep learning and machine learning
+* I would like to improve my knowledge in deep learning and machine learning

 📫 How to reach me